SurniaUlula/wpsso-plm/readme.txt

 * To provide location information for an Organization, which in turn may be related to the content (ie. the content publisher, event organizer, etc.).

-* To provide location information for the webpage content (ie. the post/page content is about a specific physical place / location) (Premium add-on).
+* To provide location information for the webpage content (ie. the post/page content is about a specific physical place) (Premium add-on).

-Note that the [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) (aka WPSSO ORG) add-on is required to select a place / location for an organization / local business.
+Note that the [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) (aka WPSSO ORG) add-on is required to select a location for an organization / local business.

 <h3>WPSSO PLM Standard Features</h3>

 * Extends the features of the WPSSO Core plugin.

-* Manage multiple place / location information:
+* Manage one or more places:

 	* Place Schema Type
 	* Place Name